-The Master of Arts invites students to participate in immersion opportunities.
+The Master of Arts invites students to participate in highly recommended immersion opportunities.
 While these residential coursesourses are optional, they are a key component of student learning.
 The University website (www.Future.Edu) maintains up-to-date information and a registration link for upcoming residential courses.

-FBC 602 - Gandhi for Today's Challenges (India) (2-3 credits)
+FBC 602 - Learn to Make the Change You Wish to See (India) (2-3 credits)